 I loved putting on live events and curated two fundraising exhibitions at the Foundry one was called Circle of Sound, which I like to think was the second sound art show in London, Toop’s blockbuster at Heyward was first.

 I ran live music events at Cargo and the Foundry in Hoxton to promote the show and station alongside organising a play-to-play LP to raise funds which got 4 stars in the Times thanks to Stewart Lee a long time LMC supporter.
 The live shows were always packed a very memorable was one at the Foundry, which became key to the arts underground scene in Old Street, it was run by an ex Falklans vet called Gimpo who was part of the KLF crew, he used to let off fireworks in its vaulted area.
 Salt Peter played and everyone danced on a huge turning bank wheel it was a wild night.
 After Gimpo left its new custodian artist Tracey Moberly ran a live show on Resonance from the pub for many years and I curated sound art exhibition in its vaults called Circle of Sound.

 The show before us was comedian Simon Mummery urban warrior and Kevin Ayres who would always do live improvisations.
-I was far too shy to join in when asked, performing was not something I was not at ease with.
+I was far too shy to join in when asked, ad lib comedy performing was not something I was not at ease with.

 I totally loved doing the show live and have very fond memories of my time at the station and hope it continues for another 20 years.